rstan-dev/pp4-yoomoov/README.md

 9. Create proc file
 10. Commit to GitHub
 11. Deploy branch in Heroku and check
+12. For reference the deployed [site is here:](https://yoomoov-2cbb8d75e399.herokuapp.com/)

 Once the project was deployed, development took place on GitPod using the [CI Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) and the local server accessed by typing "python3 manage.py runserver".
 Email settings used during development, to view emails in the terminal were as follows: